 Mountain Grove campus

-The major activities on the 190-acre Mountain Grove Campus are the Missouri State Fruit Experiment Station, the William H. Darr School of Agriculture, and the Center for Grapevine Technology.
+The major activities on the 190-acre Mountain Grove campus are the Missouri State Fruit Experiment Station, the William H. Darr College of Agriculture, and the Center for Grapevine Technology.
 The Fruit Experiment Station was established in 1899 by the Missouri Legislature.
 The Station has a statewide mission to: "...experiment with the different kinds of fruits, to wit: Apples, peaches, berries of all kinds, grapes and small fruits of all kinds, and to ascertain the varieties that are the best adapted to this state..."
 The Missouri State Fruit Experiment Station promotes growth of the Missouri fruit crop industry through basic and applied research and an industry advisory program focused on pomology, enology, viticulture, plant pathology, entomology, molecular genetics, and plant physiology.

 Missouri State University-Mountain Grove supports a fruit industry advisory program, including fruit crops, grapes and wine, and consumer education.
 The advisory program uses traditional on-site advisory classes and workshops coupled with interactive video and Internet-based training.
 In cooperation with the departments of Biology and Chemistry, the William H. Darr College of Agriculture offers a cooperative master's degree in plant science, as well as undergraduate internships and a limited number of undergraduate classes.
 The Paul Evans Library of Fruit Science supports the State Fruit Experiment Station, as well as the Plant Science master's program and the Missouri State University-West Plains students.

 As one part of the attempt to internationalize its programs, the University operates the Missouri State China Branch campus at Liaoning Normal University (LNU) in Dalian, China.
 An accredited two-year Associate of Arts degree is offered by the West Plains Campus and the Bachelor of Science degree in General Business is offered by the Springfield campus.